Yerikmiller/maricutodb/README.md

 - Sort the data from new to old and old to new the data.
 - Make backups of your DBs.
 - Have a paginator system to load tables dinamically.
+- Can Delete Database with BackUp System.

 ### *New*
-Now MaricutoDB have a simple search engine. *This can overload the server if there are many tables*
+Now MaricutoDB have a simple search engine.

+> *This can overload the server if there are many tables*
-Can Delete Database with BackUp System.

-> It is difficult to overload the server with MaricutoDB. *this is not applicable if you use the search engine*
+### It is difficult to overload the server with MaricutoDB.

+> *this is not applicable if you use the search engine.*

-> MaricutoDB can slice tables to show, with his pagination system. *don't read file by file to get contents if you use this for large content *
+> MaricutoDB can slice tables to show, with his pagination system.

+*The paginator function eliminate the reading "file by file" to get contents*. this make MaricutoDB a good database manager for many projects, like small blogs, portfolios webpage, and more.

 # To check the latest Documentation versions visit: